 This group is set up to introduce the “Dialogical Self Theory” to an as broad as possible audience and highlights and discusses DST basics and applications for education, coaching, training, and therapeutical purposes.

 The method of “Dialogical Self Approach – DSA” is a practically-orientated methodology frequently used in training, coaching, and counseling.
 The methodology is used to allow clients to explore and possibly understand totally different aspects and elements of themselves and how they emotionally relate to that.
-They will explore and comprehend for example the “I as enjoyer of life”, the “I as hard worker”, the “I as child of my parents”, and so on.
-This approach is focusing on various aspects of the individual that may have not just highly different emotional characters, but may also imply opposition and conflicts.
+They will explore and comprehend for example the “I as the enjoyer of life”, the “I as hard worker”, the “I was a child of my parents”, and so on.
+This approach is focusing on various aspects of the individual that may have not just highly different emotional characters but may also imply opposition and conflicts.

 What you do is not by definition fitting in with you